8 days in early SEPTEMBER 2020

 The Academy Alumni group-show

-All alumni of the Academy 2016 are invited to present their personal work in an exclusive group-show to an international audience of professionals and fans, as central part of the official Pictoplasma Festival (April/May 2017).
+… all alumni of the Academy 2019 are invited to present their personal work and projects in an exclusive group-show to an international audience of professionals and fans, as central part of the official Pictoplasma Festival (May 2020).

 HOW TO APPLY